Skip to main content

 Tried: Run the binary under strace or ltrace to find the vulnerability automatically

-strace and ltrace show syscall and library call traces, but they do not reveal heap metadata corruption or pointer aliasing.
-The double-free bug only manifests as observable behavior when the allocator detects it (and aborts), so dynamic tracing alone will not expose the root cause.
-Static analysis in Ghidra combined with manual review of each menu path is required to find the unguarded free pointer.
+strace and ltrace show syscalls and library calls, but not heap metadata corruption or pointer aliasing.
+The double-free only becomes observable when the allocator notices and aborts, so dynamic tracing never exposes the root cause.
+Finding the unguarded free pointer takes Ghidra plus manual review of each menu path.

 Tried: Skip checksec and assume standard stack exploitation (ret2libc) since it is a netcat challenge

-checksec reveals that NX is enabled and PIE may be present, ruling out shellcode on the stack and making raw return addresses unreliable.
-The challenge explicitly involves heap allocations (create/eat menu), so the vulnerability class is heap-based.
-Assuming a stack overflow and building a ROP chain against the wrong memory region will never reach controllable execution.
+checksec shows NX enabled and possibly PIE, which rules out stack shellcode and makes raw return addresses unreliable.
+The challenge is built around heap allocations, the create and eat menu, so the vulnerability class is heap-based.
+Assuming a stack overflow and building a ROP chain against the wrong region never reaches controllable execution.

 Learn more